zo3adams/aws-iot-device-sdk-arduino-yun/README.md

 *thingName* - The name of the thing shadow in the cloud.
 Must be a NULL-terminated string.

 **Returns**
 NONE\_ERROR if the shadow delta topic is successfully unsubscribed and the callback function is successfully unregistered.
 NULL\_VALUE\_ERROR if input parameters have NULL value.
 OVERFLOW\_ERROR if thing name exceeds the internal buffer size.
+NO\_SHADOW\_INIT\_ERROR if the shadow with thingName is initialized before this call.
+WRONG\_PARAMETER\_ERROR if there is an error for the Python Runtime to get enought input parameters for this command.
-UNSUBSCRIBE\_ERROR if the delta topic unsubscribe failed.
+UNSUBSCRIBE\_ERROR if the subscribe (accepted/rejected) failed.
+UNSUBSCRIBE\_TIMEOUT if the subscribe gets timeout.
+SHADOW\_UNREGISTER\_DELTA\_CALLBACK\_GENERIC\_ERROR if there is an error in executing the command in Python Runtime.
+GENERIC\_ERROR if an unknown error happens.

 ****